esmond-adjei/web-scraper/README.md

 > This is not a day's job.
 Relax but be consistent.
 Slowly but sure, we will get there

 _I'm out @6:24pm_

+---
+# 2nd October 2022
+- [x] connect frontend and backend
+- [] collect data from frontend to backend